learn-co-curriculum/phase-4-custom-rendering/README.md

 going to look at shaping that data that gets converted to JSON and making it more useful to us from the frontend JavaScript perspective.

-The way we structure our data matters &mdash; it can lead to better, simpler code in the future.
+The way we structure our data matters — it can lead to better, simpler code in the future.
 By specifically defining what data is being sent via a Rails controller, we have full control over what data our frontend has access to.

 ## Removing Content When Rendering